theRTB/GT7ShiftTone/README.md

 ![example Subaru WRX STI 2014](images/GUIandPower-4.png)

-## On first launch
-You will need to find and manually set your console IP address into the UI:
-- Find the IP address by going to the PS Settings -> Network -> Connection Status -> View Connection Status -> IPv4 address
-- Enter this IPv4 address into the PS IP entry box then hit Start
-  - After this, GT7ShiftTone will automatically connect to this address and autostart

-## Steps
+## Steps for a new car
+- Confirm the application is receiving data: Under Connection it says 'Receiving' (instead of 'Timeout')
 - Load into Special Route X Time Trial, drive past the first tunnel (with the finish line)
 - Straighten the car, apply full throttle in a gear that goes from low/medium RPM to revlimit in a few seconds
-- When revlimit is hit twice, briefly press handbrake to disengage the clutch
+- When revlimit is hit a few times, briefly press handbrake to disengage the clutch
 - Let the car roll for several seconds to 10 seconds (finish before the uphill section)
   - Avoid steering inputs as much as possible, controller is preferable
 - Press throttle to finish.
 You can now go to other races with a shift beep.
+The power curve is also saved for use from this point onwards.
 - Be aware that false positives exist: not every beep is an upshift.

 ## Current release